azadbolour/boardgame/haskell-server/CONVENTIONS.md

 # Hasell Coding Conventions

+## Source Hierarchy

+Add generally useful modules not necessarily specific to the board game to the Bolour hierarchy.
+These can be shared by clients.

+Add game-specific functions that can be useful to both client and server to Boardgame.Common.
+This includes all on-the-wire message data structures between server and clients as well as the board game api.

+Test directories and module names follow the corresponding source locations and names (modulo addition of Spec suffix).

+Make sure dependencies between higher-level packages remain non-cyclic and minimal.
+Here is the general dependency structure:

+  `
+    BoardGame.Server << Bolour
+    BoardGame.Server: Web << Service << Domain
+    BoardGame.Server << BoardGame.Common

+    BoardGame.Common << Bolour
+    BoardGame.Common: Messages << Domain
+    BoardGame.Common << GameApi << [Domain, Messages]

+    BoardGame.Client << Bolour
+    BoardGame.Client << BoardGame.Common
+  `

 ## Type and Constructor Naming

 Types and constructor names are generally chosen not to clash with